Dudukun/alx-low_level_programming/0x0F-function_pointers/README.md

- function that selects the correct function to perform the operation asked by the user
+ contain all the function prototypes and data structures used by the program